MARTIMM/language-sxml/README.md

 # Atom language for language Semi XML

 Highlighting the Semi-XML language from the perl6 module SemiXML found [here][repo].
-At the moment a styles file is used which unfortunately will not work well with all themes but works on the light kind of themes in atom.
-In the near future I will try to make this better for all themes.
+It seems acceptable in all themes.

+# Bugs
+* bracket matching seems confused when an escaped bracket is in the scope.

 <!-- references -->
 [repo]: https://github.com/MARTIMM/Semi-xml